iyak/RNAlogo/README.md

 ## Usage

-I wrote for the demonstration the simplest logo generator which only accepts healthful data.
+I wrote for the demonstration the simplest logo generator which only accepts healthy data.
 See RNAlogo/main_stack.cpp.
 It is built in the way above.
 It runs like,

 ```bash